 At this point, there is a million subsequent topics to cover that are relevant for business processes.
 For starters, it would be a very good question how to optimize such processes and how to measure it against internal company benchmarks – that would lead you to KPI management.

 Last, every business process owner is familiar with conformance checking.
-When you are checking whether or not the process conforms to your vision, you are essentially asking: “How much my process deviates from preferable scenario?”
-With Celonis conformance checking you can take process mining to the next level and create a fully integrated and automated target process comparison.
+When you are checking whether the process conforms to your vision, you are essentially asking: “How much my process deviates from preferable scenario?”
+With Celonis conformance checking you can take Process Mining to the next level and create a fully integrated and automated target process comparison.

-All these terms are extremely interesting and relate to rather deep topics, and, in our Process& blog, we will pay close attention to each of them in the near future.
-Therefore, stay tuned!
+All these terms are extremely interesting and relate to rather deep topics, and, in our Processand blog, we will pay close attention to each of them in the near future, therefore, stay tuned!